PGY2 Infectious Diseases

 Patient Care Staffing

-PGY2 residents are required to fulfill a service commitment through staffing designed to ensure that new practitioners gain enough experience to function as competent clinical specialists.
-Orientation will take place during the first month of residency and each resident will train with qualified preceptors.
-At the conclusion of the orientation period, the designated preceptors and the resident will mutually determine if the resident is ready to function independently as a pharmacist.
+PGY2 residents must fulfill a service commitment through staffing to ensure that new practitioners gain enough experience to function as competent clinical specialists.
+Orientation will take place during the first month of residency, during which each resident will train daily with a mixture of infectious diseases physicians and pharmacy specialists.
+At the conclusion of the orientation period, the designated preceptors and the resident will mutually determine if the resident is ready to function independently as an antimicrobial stewardship pharmacist.

 As part of the pharmacy practice and management learning experience for PGY2 residents, the following staffing requirements apply: